Where Do Jobs Come From?

 The secret problem:

-Many people simply don’t know
+Many people simply don’t know there’s a better way

 The secret answer: